Cambuslang Hibernian F.C.: History

-For most of their history, the Cambuslang Hibs colours were green shirts with navy shorts.

 Senior years

 Cambuslang Hibernian entered the (senior) Scottish Cup four times between 1886 and 1889 (there was no national league competition in place at the time of their formation).
 Their best result was in 1886-87 when they defeated Cowdenbeath and Hamilton Academical before losing to Vale of Leven.
-Their final participation was in 1893-94 when they were knocked out by Clyde, although by that time they had also registered in the Junior setup.

 Due to Cambuslang's location just outside Glasgow within Lanarkshire, the club could enter both the Glasgow Cup and the Lanarkshire Cup.
 They reached the semi-finals of the Lanarkshire competition three times in a row between 1885–86 and 1887–88, losing the first two ties to Airdrieonians and the third to Motherwell.
 Their only attempt at the Glasgow version was the following season, 1888–89, where they were drawn against the leading club of the era, Queen's Park, in the second round and went down 4-0 at home.

-The club was expelled from the Glasgow and Scottish Football Associations at the start of 1889, for "overcharging" Queen's park and Clyde (the latter in the Scottish Cup), i.e. putting down too much in expenses in order to reduce the share of the gate to which the visitors were entitled.
+The club was expelled from the Scottish and Glasgow Football Associations at the start of 1889, for "overcharging" Queen's Park and Clyde (the latter in the Scottish Cup), i.e. putting down too much in expenses in order to reduce the share of the gate to which the visitors were entitled.
+The club appears to have been wound up as a senior outfit after this, with Cambuslang St Bride's F.C. forming as a local replacement.